CHI St. Alexius Health and University of Mary | Radiologic Technology Program

 What is Radiologic Technology?

 Radiologic technology (RT) is a profession that combines advanced technology, critical thinking and human compassion.
 Technologists work in hospitals, clinics, health care facilities and for mobile imaging companies.
 The constant growth in this field has created many new and exciting career opportunities.
 Demand for radiologic technologists is extremely high; job opportunities are projected to grow faster than the average rate within the next ten years.
-Job openings are expected to increase by 17 percent through 2018.
 This growth will come from an increase in population, aging, advancements in technology and demand for diagnostic imaging.
 Salaries vary throughout the nation however the range usually is reflective of training, education and experience.
 Excellent benefit packages often accompany a higher-than-average pay scale.

 Radiologic technologists are an essential part of the health care team.
 They have a sense of pride for their profession, a desire for professional growth and compassion and empathy for their fellow man.